anubhabPanda/TSAI-EVA5/Week1/README.md

             [0.857  0.649  0.3655]
             [0.4087 0.3171 0.6694]]

-5.What happens during the training of a DNN?
+# 5. What happens during the training of a DNN?
 ===
 Each DNN has 4 blocks.
 At first block it learns about smaller and simpler features like edges and gradients.
 The edges and gradients are combined to learn the next block i.e., textures and patterns.
 The textures and patterns are combined to learn more complex features such as parts.
 Finally the parts are combined to learn objects.
 At the output layer loss is computed which is propagated back in the form of gradient to adjust the weights of the Kernel to learn the features better.